New Student FAQ's

 Yes, the residence hall application fee and deposit is covered as part of the University Admissions acceptance fee as an advance payment. $95 of the fee comes to the Department of Residence to cover the $25 housing application fee and the $70 housing prepayment.

 If you have a housing request based on gender identity or gender expression, please contact the LGBT* Student Services Coordinator, 319-273-5428, when applying for on-campus housing to discuss your specific request.
 Specific housing requests are handled on a case-by-case basis.
+You may also visit our All-Gender Housing webpage.

 Students select their own room and roommate.
 Room self-selection for new students occurs in April.
 At that time students will log in to their contract to select the hall and room of their choice.
 Roommates are selected through Panther Picks.